jamesal1/NESgpu/README.md

 NESgpu defines the Perturbed class, which streamlines the noise sampling and weight update process for NES and similar training algorithms.
 It directly allows for batch training, obtaining performance gains of **2-100x** (see below) over non-batched implementations.

+NESgpu also contains efficient implementations for batch binary multiplication and convolution.
+However, some basic tests show that binary neural networks are not easily trained using NES.

 ## Currently Defined Layers

 PerturbedLinear/PerturbedConv2d is the "default" implementation which adds Gaussian noise to its weights.
 Large amounts of memory are needed to store the Gaussian noise.